Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Payment services.

-U.S. Bank has a TrustPilot score of 5.3 out of 10 as of this writing.
-The score sets US Bank at the rank of “average.”
+U.S. Bank has a TrustPilot score of 1.5 out of 5 as of October 13, 2020.
+The score sets US Bank at the rank of “bad.”

 Since US Bank partners with Western Union for money transfer services, it would be remiss to exclude its ratings.
 88% of the reviews for Western Union are “excellent” or “great” on TrustPilot, and it holds a score of 8.7 out of 10.